EChesters/echesters.github.io/README.md

 # echesters.github.io
-Hre, you will find my personal website, filled my thoughts, snippets of my research and an idea of what I get up to in my portfolio.
+Here, you will find my personal website, filled my thoughts, snippets of my research and an idea of what I get up to in my portfolio.
 This will always be a work in progress.

 What's included:
 + Blog posts